Each Rung in the Sales Process

-I was having work done to the exterior of my car week before last.
-While there I struck up an interesting conversation with the owner of the company doing the work.
+I was having work done to the exterior of my car the week before last.
+While there, I struck up an interesting conversation with the owner of the company doing the work.
 I expressed an interest in how the company produced the quality of work for which they were known.
 With excitement, he invited me back to his shop to watch a car run through his facility.
 The process this organization implemented for doing their work fascinated me.
-Every step in the process was logical and clearly defined.
-Each department and individual had assigned responsibilities; each executed their part of the process with exacting precision.
-The result was flawless work.
-The owner bragged quality work is why he was able to provide an unconditional guarantee for his company’s work.
+I couldn’t help but think it would be an excellent template for an ideal sales process.

-It should be no surprise that CSO Insights 2013 Sales Management Report shows that among sales organizations surveyed, only 44.8% of reps in organizations using random sales processes make their quota.
+It should be no surprise that the CSO Insights 2013 Sales Management Report shows that among sales organizations surveyed, only 44.8% of reps in organizations using random sales processes make their quota.

-If they don’t, they’ll continue to live with low sales production and high turnover.
+In conclusion, if they don’t, they’ll continue to live with low sales production and high turnover.